justinkwork/SMPDashboardToolbox/README.md

 + dash1Columns (**required**) - An array of (case sensitve) field names from the _dash1_ query.
 It must contain the field specified as the _link_.
 + dash2Columns (**required**) - An array of (case sensitve) field names from the _dash2_ query.
 It must contain the field specified as the _link_.

-Here is an example of a custom scheduler definition:
+Here is an example of a Hierarchy Grid widget definition:
 `<div class='gridHierarchy' style='height: 450px;'>{"dash1":"e31fd4b0-6588-bed7-de1c-44315d006f37",
 "dash2":"b0c47cf0-8935-3667-e32e-941b15065d60",
 "link":"Status",